Professor Martin Thomas

 - Forms of anti-colonial protest in North Africa;

-- Colonial security service, policing, and the nature of state violence;
+- Colonial security services, policing, and the nature of state violence;

 - 'Dirty wars' and counter-insurgency, particularly human rights abuses in asymmetric conflicts;